paradisec-archive/PARADISEC_workflows/07_audio_processing.md

 ### Resampling audio using Audacity

+Audacity is free cross-platform software for audio recording and editing.
+Follow this link to [download](https://www.audacityteam.org/){:target="_blank"}.

 If you need to import M4a audio, you'll need to have ffmpeg installed.
 [Here](https://support.audacityteam.org/basics/installing-ffmpeg){:target="_blank"} are the instructions for this.